Abhishek9589/PersonalBuilder/README.md

-# 🎯 VenueKart — Venue Booking Web Application
+# 🎯 PersonalBuilder — Professional Resume Builder

-VenueKart is a **full-stack venue booking platform** that allows users to search, view, and book venues, while giving venue owners an easy way to list and manage their properties.
-Built with **React + Tailwind CSS + Vite** on the frontend and **Node.js + Express** on the backend, VenueKart delivers a sleek, modern, and responsive experience.
+PersonalBuilder is a **modern, ATS-friendly resume builder** that helps users create professional resumes that pass applicant tracking systems.
+Built with **React + Tailwind CSS + Vite** on the frontend and **Node.js + Express** on the backend, PersonalBuilder delivers a sleek, responsive, and user-friendly experience.

 ---